 Makerspace secret: This is another one where a kit can go a long way in getting started.
 If you don’t have the budget for a robotics kit, ask around your school or district to see who might have a robot you can borrow.
 Then work it into your curriculum or make it part of a special project.

-Reep says a good makerspace builds a student’s confidence and skills to handle both classroom work and get them ready for the real world.
+A good makerspace builds a student’s confidence and skills to handle both classroom work and get them ready for the real world.

-“In here you stay positive and work hard,” she says.
-“You have to be positive in here because you fail a lot.
+Reep says, “You have to be positive in here because you fail a lot.
 And you’re teaching kids a mindset and a work ethic that can go far beyond school and the classroom.”